Monthly Tech-Tip from Tony Hansen SignUp

 High-temperature glazes can have 40% or more silica (if enough flux is available to react and form silicates).

-Microfine silica grades have particle sizes less than 1 micron, this is far finer than any ceramic grade of silica (which are 45 microns are larger).
-These fine grades are used in the refractories industry to fill voids in between other particles to increase density and lower the amount of water needed.
+Microfine silica grades have particle sizes less than 1 micron, this is far finer than any ceramic grade of silica (45 microns are larger).
+These fine grades are, for example, used in the refractories industry to fill voids in between other particles to increase density and lower the amount of water needed.

 Related Information